Instance Explainable Temporal Network For Multivariate Timeseries: Experiments and Analysis

 \subsection{Evaluation Metrics}

-For classification, we use ROC curves and confusion matrix.
 For evaluation of the accuracy of the channel localization, we use mean average precision at k retrieved objects, which is the standard evaluation metric in information retrieval.
 In our problem, we want to evaluate whether given the predicted class, is the model retrieving the relevant channels.
 We use the following equation to compute the average precision at various $k$.

-Here $k$ is number of relevant channels to retrieve.
-This can be set based on any prior knowledge of the problem or can be determined by the counting the number of highly precise channels and ignoring the low precision ones. $GTP$ is the ground truth positives, $TP_{seen}$ is the number of observed hits/true positives, and $i$ is the number of channels retrieved.
+Here $k$ is the number of relevant channels to retrieve.
+This can be set based on any prior knowledge of the problem or can be determined by counting the number of highly precise channels and ignoring the low precision ones. $GTP$ is the ground truth positives, $TP_{seen}$ is the number of observed hits/true positives, and $i$ is the number of channels retrieved.
 We score the predictions by their confidence and take top $k$ channels as the retrieved channels.